lidofinance/lido-dao/docs/node-operator-manual.md

 stores named `keystore-*.json`, the latter encrypted with the password you were asked for when running the command.

-If you chose to use the UI for submitting the keys, you'll need to pass the JSON data found in the deposit data file to the protocol (see the next section).
+If you chose to use the UI for submitting the keys, you’ll need to pass the JSON data found in the deposit data file to the protocol (see the next section).
 If you wish, you can remove any other fields except `pubkey` and `signature` from the array items.